marijnh/Eloquent-JavaScript/20_node.md

 style, it has to be imported from `promises` instead of directly from `fs`.

-When the file does not exist `stat` will throw an error object with a `code` property of `"ENOENT"`.
+When the file does not exist, `stat` will throw an error object with a `code` property of `"ENOENT"`.
 These somewhat obscure, ((Unix))-inspired codes are how you recognize error types in Node.